Harris Timer / Scheduling Malfunction

 Possible Causes

-Incorrect time or schedule settings, Power interruptions resetting clock, Failing internal clock battery (if equipped), Control PCB fault
+Incorrect time or schedule settings, Power interruptions resetting the clock, Failing internal clock battery (if equipped), Control PCB fault

 How to Fix / Troubleshooting